Majors, Minors & Honors

 Most, but not all, departments and programs also offer honors minors and/or course minors.
 See the departmental websites and catalog for more information about minors.

-- A Major is Required.
-Students are required to have one major.
+A Major is Required.
+Students are required to have one major to graduate.
 (All majors, minors & concentrations must be approved by the departments or programs.)
-This is the only requirement.
 A second major, minors, and Honors are optional.

 Exception: A student who chooses an honors major plus minor may have a second major outside of honors if that second major is the same as the honors minor or is a course special major which integrates the honors minor into the course special major.

-- A minor may be completed in course or as part of an Honors program.
+A minor (or the first minor) may be completed in course, or as part of an Honors program.
+If wanted, a second minor can be completed in course (even if the first one is in honors).

-- Most departments and programs, though not all, will offer course minors.
-Those departments or programs which will not offer course minors under the new program are: Comparative Literature, Economics, Political Science, Sociology & Anthropology, and Studio Art.
+Virtually all departments and programs offer honors minors, and most departments and programs, though not all, offer course minors.
+The departments or programs which do not offer course minors are: Comparative Literature, Economics, Political Science, Sociology & Anthropology, and Studio Art.
 (These departments or programs will continue to offer Honors minors.)

-- The Overlap Constraint: Minors will include at least five credits, four of which may not overlap with the student's major or other minor.
+Minors will include at least five credits, four of which may not overlap with the student's major or other minor.
 The overlap rule applies to any two entities taken at one time but not collectively to three entities taken together (it is a pair-wise not a global overlap rule).
-This means that a student who has a major in Medieval Studies, for example, and minors in English and Women's Studies, must meet the overlap rule in each possible pairing but not in the three taken together.
-So a course might overlap between Medieval Studies and English and a different course might overlap between Medieval Studies and Women's Studies.
-There is an optional Overlap Checksheet [pdf] to help in planning non-overlap.
+This means that a student who has a major in Medieval Studies, for example, and minors in English and Gender and Sexuality Studies, must meet the overlap rule in each possible pairing but not in the three taken together.
+So a course might overlap between Medieval Studies and English and a different course might overlap between Medieval Studies and Gender and Sexuality Studies.
+There is an optional Overlap Checksheet [pdf] to help in planning non-overlap

 - The overlap constraint is not applicable to courses that departmental majors or minors MUST take in other departments; e.g. Mathematics courses required for an Engineering major are not automatically excluded from a minor defined by the Department of Mathematics and Statistics.